avineeth/microservices/Microservices.md

 - Co-ordirnating changes with other microservices teams.
 - Operational Overheads with an increase in no. of processes.

+#### Multi-tenant architecture, why would you use one?
+- It is a model where in any tenant can be served by any compute node.
+- They enable horizontal auto-scaling, enhanced resilience, and zero-downtime upgrades

+##### How can you connect customers to their data in a multi-tenant architecture, if every customer has their own database?
+By introuducing a lookup-table that looks up tenant configuration based on a unique id, like hostname

 #### Netflix Eureka